lewisjdeane/L-Navigation-Drawer/README.md

 NavigationListView navigationListView = (NavigationListView) findViewById(R.id.ID_OF_XML_LIST);
 ```

+Note: Please make sure the images passed in are fully opaque otherwise the same effect cannot be achieved.

 This list is populated with an object called NavigationItem which has 3 properties, title, image and whether it's selected or not.
 It has 3 constructors as follows and each item is unselected by default:
 ```java